 Head of Research, Teaching and Collections

-History of Science Museum at the University of Oxford
+The History of Science Museum at Oxford University

 The History of Science Museum (HSM) is transforming.
-To mark its centenary, the Museum is embarking on Vision 2024: an ambitious programme to refurbish its public spaces, reinterpret its world-class collections and re-engage new and existing audiences with extraordinary stories about how science shapes our world.
-Inspiring curiosity, revealing beauty and highlighting ingenuity, our mission is to explore the connections between people, science, art, and belief, to give voice to our collections, and to share the stories of science in Oxford.
+To mark our centenary, we have launched Vision 2024: an ambitious programme of activity to refurbish our public spaces, reinterpret our world-class collections and re-engage new and existing audiences with extraordinary stories about how science shapes our world.
+Vision 2024 is underpinned by a new focus on inspiring curiosity, revealing beauty and highlighting ingenuity.
+Our mission is to explore the connections between people, science, art, and belief, to give voice to our collections, and to share the stories of science in Oxford.

-You will have a strong track record of leadership and management, and a commitment to driving forward change with an exceptional gift for inspiring your team.
-This role demands an extremely high level of self-motivation and the ability to communicate and collaborate effectively with a diverse group of internal and external stakeholders on all levels.
-You will be able to balance high-pressure quick-response needs with research, curatorial and interpretative work and with routine and necessary administrative tasks.
+This role demands an exceptionally high level of self-motivation and the ability to communicate and collaborate effectively with a diverse group of internal and external stakeholders on all levels.
+You will be able to balance high-pressure, quick-response needs with strategic oversight, and also deliver routine and necessary administrative tasks.
+The role will especially suit a candidate with the ambition to lead across an institution.

-The role is one year fixed term, with the possibility of extension if funding becomes available.
 Applications for this vacancy are to be made online.
-You will be required to upload a CV and supporting statement as part of your online application.
-Applications are particularly welcome from women and black and minority ethnic candidates who are under-represented in academic posts in Oxford.
+You will be required to upload a CV and supporting statement as part of your application.
+Applications are particularly welcome from those with backgrounds that are underrepresented in museum fields.
 HSM is committed to equality and valuing diversity.